Abbots Bromley Art Class

 Art Class exhibition

-A friendly, recreational painting
+A friendly, recreational painting class,

-class, held in Church House, Abbots Bromley every Thursday afternoon during term time from 2 to 4 pm.
+held in Church House, Abbots Bromley every Thursday afternoon during term time from 2 to 4 pm.

-and an understanding of composition, colour and technique.
+understanding of composition, colour and technique.

 For further information please ring Pat Clare on 01889-270139 or call in one